andrew/ultimate-awesome/README.md

 - [awesome-qc-courses](https://github.com/jeanwsr/awesome-qc-courses) - Quantum Chemistry course resources available on GitHub and other platforms.
 - [Awesome-LBRY](https://github.com/LBRYFoundation/Awesome-LBRY) - A list of community run projects built on and for the LBRY protocol.
 - [awesome-virtual-dom](https://github.com/sethvincent/awesome-virtual-dom) - Modules & resources related to the virtual-dom module.
+- [awesome-AI-academia](https://github.com/thundergolfer/awesome-AI-academia) - A curated list of academic AI resources and people.
+Partly an aspirational list, partly a memory aide.
 - [awesome-gan](https://github.com/zhaoxin94/awesome-gan) - A collection of AWESOME things about GAN.
 - [awesome-bigtable](https://github.com/zrosenbauer/awesome-bigtable) - :zap: Delightful list of Google Bigtable resources, packages and interesting finds.
 - [awesome-blockspace](https://github.com/0xperp/awesome-blockspace) - Overview of Blockspace its demand, pricing, and trading.